bostiog1/Full-Stack-MERN/README.md

 # FullStack MERN Application

-Link: https://silver-daffodil-5a27f1.netlify.app/posts  -> in order to make it work you have to delete '/posts' after you clicked
+Link live project: https://silver-daffodil-5a27f1.netlify.app/posts  -> in order to make it work you have to delete '/posts' after you clicked

 ## Overview